Tinkerforge/doc/en/source/Tutorials/Tutorial_Build_Environment/Tutorial.rst

 our hardware designs are made with the open source EDA tool `KiCad <http://kicad-pcb.org/>`__.

-To open the kicad project file you first have to link in the kicad-libraries git (e.g. for the Master Brick)::
+To open a kicad project file you first have to link in the kicad-libraries git (e.g. for the Master Brick)::

  cd ~/tf/master-brick/hardware/